athenatingwang/PaleoEQForecast/README.md

 To run the R functions and JAGS code in the files bptfit.allfaults.R, gammafit.allfaults.R, lnormfit.allfaults.R, poisfit.allfaults.R,and weibfit.allfaults.R in the "Demo" folder with n.iter.mc = 6000, n.burnin.mc = 1000, n.thin.mc = 100, and K = 50 MC samples, it will take less than 30 minutes on a standard computer (each).
 The memory requirement for running the ModelAve.R and ModelAveRetro.R files using the output from n.iter.mc = 6000, n.burnin.mc = 1000, n.thin.mc = 100, and K = 50 MC samples is < 2G.
 Instructions are in each .R file.

 ### "Rcode" folder
 To run the R functions and JAGS code in the files bptfit.allfaults.R, gammafit.allfaults.R, lnormfit.allfaults.R, poisfit.allfaults.R,and weibfit.allfaults.R in ##"Rcode"## folder with n.iter.mc = 5010000, n.burnin.mc = 10000, n.thin.mc = 1000, it will take more than four weeks on a standard computer (each).
 The memory requirement for running the ModelAve.R and ModelAveRetro.R files using the output from n.iter.mc = 5010000, n.burnin.mc = 10000, n.thin.mc = 1000 is > 64G.

 It's faster to run these on supercomputers.
-Instructions are in each .R file.
+If you use supercomputers and parallel computing (run the code for the 93 fault segments in parallel), it will only take less than three days to finish.
+Parellel instructions are in each .R file.

 ## Fitting each renewal process to the Monte Carlo samples of the earthquake ocurrence times from all 93 fault segments